GiorgosTagkoulis/fundRaiser/README.md

 </ul>

 ### Database
+Since the database run as a docker container, it is mandatory to have installed the Docker daemon in your system.
 In the terminal navigate to the root directory of the project and type ``make start-db`` to start the database, `make stop-db` to stop the database, and the first time you will need to create the table that will hold the donations so type `make create-table`.